Posted August 2017 by NZCU Baywide

 10. Avoid making simple mistakes

 Paying off debt is difficult enough, but did you know that you could be making it more difficult for yourself than it needs to be?
-As we discussed last month in our post '5 blunders to avoid when paying off your debt', there are many hurdles on the journey to becoming debt free just waiting to trip you up.
+As we discussed last month in our post '5 blunders to avoid when paying off your debt', there are many hurdles on the journey to living a financially independent life just waiting to trip you up.

 To avoid any nasty surprises, learn from others' mistakes.
-Not only will you avoid tripping over yourself, you'll also make the journey to debt freedom as stress-free and straightforward as it can be.
+Not only will you avoid tripping over yourself, you'll also make the journey to financial freedom as stress-free and straightforward as it can be.

 Paying off debt doesn’t have to be difficult